 When no distribution of software is taking place

 Software is “distributed outside of the company” anytime software is sent to users, run on users’ devices, made available for users to copy, or published to cloud containers that users possess file system access to.

 A license review is required whenever software is distributed outside of Google in binary or object code form.
-Distributions of only source code are subject to the go/releasing and go/patching processes instead.

 If your launch calendar includes an External License Review bit, but no binaries are being distributed outside the company, please create a ticket following the process below and put a comment in the ticket stating: No software distribution taking place.

 Please never set the External License Review to FYI.
 Launches that never entail distribution of software outside the company should not have an External License Review bit at all rather than an FYI bit.

 When you’re releasing a web-based application

 Since the license review automation has no idea how your application is

 structured, it is helpful to organize your build targets such that there is one

 build target that groups together all dependencies that are distributed via your